A. C. Hamlin: Political career

 Hamlin won a seat in the Oklahoma House of Representatives in 1908 due to the large predominance of African Americans in the Logan County, Oklahoma district.

 Oklahoma Democratic politicians were determined to keep African Americans from rising in society, as evidenced by the leader of the constitutional convention who exclaimed that blacks would always remain bootblacks, barbers and farmers.

 Despite his dual minority status as an African-American and a Republican, Hamlin was able to receive support for bills to provide funding for a black school in his district, address unequal facilities for black and white railroad passengers, and prohibit certain activities on Sunday.

 Hamlin lost a bid for reelection in 1910 after a constitutional amendment limited black voters by creating voter registration requirements including literacy and registration of individuals or their ancestors prior to January 1, 1866.
 Known as the "grandfather clause," the amendment was declared unconstitutional by the 1915 Guinn v.
 United States case.
 The "grandfather clause" was responsible for an exodus of African-Americans from Oklahoma to Canada.

 Death and legacy

 Hamlin died August 29, 1912, of unknown causes on his farm, and was buried in Robinson Cemetery in Logan County, Oklahoma.
 The Hamlin family cemetery plot includes his headstone and the headstone of a G. H. Hamlin.

 On February 21, 2009, the Logan County state representative introduced an amendment to name a part of Interstate 35 from Waterloo to Charter Road in southern Logan County as the "A.C.
 Hamlin Parkway".
 The amendment won approval as part of House Bill 2691 as was signed by Oklahoma Governor Brad Henry.
 In May 2015, the Oklahoma Department of Transportation placed signage denoting the designation.

-As of 2011, the 19th biennial awards banquet named for A. C. Hamlin was held by Oklahoma black legislators.
+As of 2023, the 24th biennial awards banquet named for A. C. Hamlin was held by Oklahoma's Legislative Black Caucus, composed of Oklahoma House and State Senate black elected officials.
 Oklahoma Governor Mary Fallin signed a bill designating "Swing Low, Sweet Chariot" as the official gospel song of Oklahoma during the 2011 banquet.